oasis-tcs/openc2-oc2ls/oc2ls-v1.0-wd04.md

 > **Editor's Note** - TBSL - This section be included in the final iteration prior to submitting for Committee Specification.

 # Appendix D. Examples
 > **Editor's Note** - TBSL - This section will be populated with examples of json command and responses.
-The intent is to have each example serve multiple purposes (eg one example shows action=allow, command option=start_time, target=....) and then could be referenced with footnotes from several places in spec.
+The intent is to have each example serve multiple purposes (e.g., one example shows action=allow, command option=start_time, target=....) and then could be referenced with footnotes from several places in spec.
 This original draft was quite long due to all the inline examples and this is hoped to be a reasonable compromise

 Example 1: